Another Lady Innocent

-Another Lady Innocent (フロントイノセント, Front Innocent) is the title of a hentai anime directed by Satoshi Urushihara in 2004, based on his artbook Lady Innocent and was released in Japan under the title Front Innocent.
+Another Lady Innocent (フロントイノセント, Front Innocent) is the title of a hentai anime directed by Satoshi Urushihara in 2004, based on his artbook Lady Innocent, and released in Japan under the title Front Innocent.

 Plot

 During the Civil War, the powerful landowner Carson had a beautiful young daughter with an innocent heart, Faye.
 As Faye enjoys an intense sexual relationship with her friend John and her servant girl Sophia, the end of her innocent days draws near.
 The mysterious Lord Mark has set his eyes on her and will stop at nothing to get her.